-Judo's Board Charter requires that the Chair of the Board be an independent non-executive Director.
-Peter Hodgson is the Chair and an independent non-executive Director, and Chris Bayliss is the CEO & an Executive Managing Director.
+Clause 5 of the Charter requires that the Chair be an independent non-executive Director and not be the CEO of Judo.
+Peter Hodgson is the Chair and an independent non-executive Director, and Joseph Healy is CEO.

 A listed entity should have a program for inducting new directors and for periodically reviewing whether there is a need for existing directors to undertake professional development to maintain the skills and knowledge needed to perform their role as directors effectively.